-These materials, which may include descriptions of company stock plans, prospectuses and other information and documents, and the information they contain, are provided by your company, not by Fidelity, and are not an offer or solicitation by Fidelity for the purchase of any securities or financial instruments.
-These materials were prepared by your company, which is solely responsible for their contents and for compliance with legal and regulatory requirements.
-Fidelity is not connected with any offering or acting as an underwriter in connection with any offering of your company's securities or financial instruments.
-Fidelity does not review, approve or endorse the contents of these materials and is not responsible for their content.
+These materials, which may include descriptions of company stock plans, prospectuses and other information and documents, and the information they contain, are provided by Walgreens Boots Alliance, Inc., not by Fidelity, and are not an offer or solicitation by Fidelity for the purchase of any securities or financial instruments.
+These materials were prepared by Walgreens Boots Alliance, Inc., which is solely responsible for their contents and for compliance with legal and regulatory requirements.
+Fidelity is not connected with any offering or acting as an underwriter in connection with any offering of securities or financial instruments of Walgreens Boots Alliance, Inc., Fidelity does not review, approve or endorse the contents of these materials and is not responsible for their content.

-WALGREENS BOOTS ALLIANCE, INC. 2013 OMNIBUS INCENTIVE PLAN PERFORMANCE SHARE AWARD AGREEMENT
+WALGREENS BOOTS ALLIANCE, INC. 2013 OMNIBUS INCENTIVE PLAN RESTRICTED STOCK UNIT AWARD AGREEMENT

-Participant Name:
+Participant Name: James Kehoe